gskielian/Shell-Scripting/BASH/BashFunctions.md

 (or alternatively you could log out and log in again)

-Now you can just need to type `gpush "epic commit log"` in order to push your changes to the master branch.
+Now, for example, you can just need to type `gpush "epic commit log"` in order to push your changes to the master branch.

 # Caveat: